Panoptic Vision-Language Feature Fields: Abstract

 \section{Abstract}

-Recently, methods have been proposed for 3D open-vocabulary semantic segmentation.
-Such methods are able to segment scenes into arbitrary classes given at run-time using their text description.
-In this paper, we propose to our knowledge the first algorithm for open-vocabulary panoptic segmentation, simultaneously performing both semantic and instance segmentation.
-Our algorithm, Panoptic Vision-Language Feature Fields (PVLFF) learns a feature field of the scene, jointly learning vision-language features and hierarchical instance features through a contrastive loss function from 2D instance segment proposals on input frames.
-Our method achieves comparable performance against the state-of-the-art \emph{close-set} 3D panoptic systems on the HyperSim, ScanNet and Replica dataset and outperforms current 3D open-vocabulary systems in terms of semantic segmentation.
-We additionally ablate our method to demonstrate the effectiveness of our model architecture.
-Our code will be available at \url{https://github.com/ethz-asl/autolabel}.
+Recently, methods have been proposed for 3D \emph{open-vocabulary} semantic segmentation.
+Such methods are able to segment scenes into arbitrary classes based on text descriptions provided during runtime.
+In this paper, we propose to the best of our knowledge the first algorithm for \emph{open-vocabulary panoptic} segmentation in 3D scenes.
+Our algorithm, Panoptic Vision-Language Feature Fields (PVLFF), learns a semantic feature field of the scene by distilling vision-language features from a pretrained 2D model, and jointly fits an instance feature field through contrastive learning using 2D instance segments on input frames.
+Despite not being trained on the target classes, our method achieves panoptic segmentation performance similar to the state-of-the-art \emph{closed-set} 3D systems on the HyperSim, ScanNet and Replica dataset and additionally outperforms current 3D open-vocabulary systems in terms of semantic segmentation.
+We ablate the components of our method to demonstrate the effectiveness of our model architecture.
+Our code will be available at \url{https://github.com/ethz-asl/pvlff}.